Vines High School

 W. A. Vines High School (commonly Vines or VHS) is a free co-educational secondary school in Plano, Texas, United States, serving grades nine and ten.
 Wilson and Haggard middle schools feed into Vines.
 Founded in 1976, the school is part of the Plano Independent School District, which is accredited by the Texas Education Agency.
 The school colors are maroon and white, and the school mascot is the Wildcat.
 Vines is one of six high schools in PISD, and is one of two that feed into Plano Senior High School.

 History

 Vines High School opened in 1976 and was built on the former farmland of William Asa Vines for $3.3 million.

 Mascot and colors

 For 46 years Vines High School's mascot was "The Viking" and its school colors were purple and white.
 The school's drill team performed as "The Vikettes".
 Beginning in the 2023-24 school year the Plano Independent School District initiated an effort to unify 9th and 10th grade high schools with their senior high counterparts.
 The overall goals of the initiative included improving student engagement, amplifying school pride, and simplifying overall extracurricular administration.
-Accordingly, Vine High School's mascot was changed to the Wildcat and the school colors were changed to maroon and white in order to align with its senior high school counterpart Plano Senior High School.
+Accordingly, Vines High School's mascot was changed to the Wildcat and the school colors were changed to maroon and white in order to align with its senior high school counterpart Plano Senior High School.